Philosophy (PHIL)

 PHIL 3340.
 Philosophical Logic.

-Study of the logic of propositions through prepositional calculi, formal proofs, and first-order functional calculi.
+This course examines the logic of propositions through a study of propositional calculi, formal proofs, and first-order predicate calculus.
 Also included is an investigation into the philosophical assumptions and implications of formal systems and the axiomatic method as used in logic and mathematics, including the concepts of completeness and consistency.
-Prerequisite: PHIL 2330 or instructor approval.
+Other topics covered might include: paraconsistent and modal logics, deductive systems, validity, consequence, and non-classical logics.
+The course equips students with tools for rigorous philosophical analysis.
+Prerequisite: PHIL 2330 with a grade of "D" or better or instructor approval.

 PHIL 3351.
 Philosophy and Literature.